Kaltsoon/nosql/material/3-mongo-operations.md

 MongoDB supports similar aggregation operations as SQL's `GROUP BY` clause and aggregation functions such as `COUNT` and `SUM`.
 Read the [Aggregation Pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) guide.
 Then, implement and execute the following aggregations in the MongoDB Shell:

 1. Display the total number of books.
-Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators
+Hint: [$group](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) and [$count](https://www.mongodb.com/docs/manual/reference/operator/aggregation/count-accumulator/) operators including the examples in both guides
 2. Display the total number of book copies.
 Hint: [$sum](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sum/) operator
 3. Display the number of books by each author
-4. Display the number of book copies by each author
+4. Display the number of book copies by each author <!-- Sort the authors by the number of their book copies.
+Hint: [$sort](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sort/) -->
-5. Display the total number of book copies of books that are ebooks and in the "Romance" category.
-Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator
+5. Display the total number of book copies of books that are not ebooks and have the "Romance" category.
+Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator.
+Pay attention to the order of the aggregation operations (that is, the order of the aggregation operation objects in the argument array)
+6. ⭐ Bonus: display the publishing year of each author's first and latest book.
+Hint: [$min](https://www.mongodb.com/docs/manual/reference/operator/aggregation/min/) and [$max](https://www.mongodb.com/docs/manual/reference/operator/aggregation/max/) operators

 > [!IMPORTANT]
 > Exercise 6 👨‍💻: Save the mentioned five queries to the submission file.